Minor Sherlock Holmes characters: Langdale Pike

 Langdale Pike is a celebrated gossipmonger whose columns are published in numerous magazines and newspapers (referred to as the "garbage papers" by Watson).
-He's introduced in "The Adventure of the Three Gables" in which he helps Holmes learn the name of the woman who led Douglas Maberley to his demise, although he does not actually appear in the story itself and is only referred to by Watson who describes Pike as "strange" and "languid" and states that all of Pike's waking hours are spent "in the bow window of a St. James's Street club".
+He's introduced in "The Adventure of the Three Gables" (1926) in which he helps Holmes learn the name of the woman who led Douglas Maberley to his demise, although he does not actually appear in the story itself and is only referred to by Watson who describes Pike as "strange" and "languid" and states that all of Pike's waking hours are spent "in the bow window of a St. James's Street club".
 His character has however been expanded on or fleshed out elsewhere.

 In William S. Baring-Gould's biography of Sherlock Holmes, Sherlock Holmes of Baker Street (1962), it is claimed that Pike is a college acquaintance of Holmes who encourages a young Holmes to try his hand at acting.
 Here his real name is given as 'Lord Peter'.
-Langdale Pike also appears in the Sherlock Holmes: Consulting Detective video game series (1991–1993).

-In Peter Ling's 1994 radio play of "The Three Gables" for the 1989–1998 BBC Radio series, Pike's real name is said to be Clarence Gable.
-Here he is also an old school-friend of Holmes's and is nervous of strangers and reluctant to leave his club for this reason.
-In both the 1994 BBC radio play and the 2007 Imagination Theatre radio adaptation of the story, "Langdale Pike" is said to be a pen name derived from the Langdale Pikes.
-The Imagination Theatre version implies his real name is Lord Peter, as in Baring-Gould's book.